simon-o-matic/ShimmieStack/README.md

 # Future Architecture Ideas

 -   replay of events
-    -   models and commands should be notified when replay starts so they can kill their state and/or ignore things as needed.
-Eg. analytics
-    -   they should provide pre and post hooks which the stack will call when that happens
     -   the stack should maintain the list of the models/commands to iterate though them before and after replay
     -   Router will need to be wrapped an part of bigger object that also contains the hooks
     -   replay flag should be REMOVED from the meta data of an event